WolfGamer2/zenith/readme.md

 The built website **must**:

 - Be compatible with Baseline 2023 browsers.
-- Have all features work without JavaScript enabled.
+- Have all features work without JavaScript enabled, unless it's simply unviable to do so.
 - Meet Lighthouse targets.
 Every metric should be above 95.
 - Support reduced motion
 - Comply with the WCAG AA checklist (pending)